ArchitDukhande/-FraudFlow-MLOps-Cloud-Native-End-to-End-Fraud-Detection/README.md

 ## 🌐 What This Project Does

 This project shows how data moves through a complete life cycle in a cloud setup.
-Starting from a raw CSV file, it passes through different layers — **Bronze, Silver, and Gold** — and ends with a trained AI model that can predict whether a transaction is fraudulent.
+Starting from a raw CSV file, it passes through different layers: **Bronze, Silver, and Gold** , and ends with a trained AI model that can predict whether a transaction is fraudulent.

-It’s called **MLOps** because every step is automated, consistent, and ready for scaling — just like production systems used in real companies.
+It’s called **MLOps** because every step is automated, consistent, and ready for scaling, just like production systems used in real companies.

 ---